 e.Set in place an inter-agency steering committee at national and/or subnational levels, as appropriate, to coordinate, support and monitor the implementation of national coral reef action strategies/plans;

-f.Empower local communities in reef-management, particularly in remote regions or where capacity is low, by providing necessary resources and capacity building, and devolution of management responsibilities in line with national/subnational management guidelines.
+f.Empower coastal communities, including indigenous and local communities, in reef-management, particularly in remote regions or where capacity is low, by providing necessary resources and capacity-building, and devolution of management responsibilities in line with national/subnational management guidelines;

 11.1.Education, awareness and capacity-building:

-a.Develop or expand national and regional networks of coral reef managers of all types to promote the exchange of information, knowledge and best practices;
+a.Develop or expand national and regional networks of coral reef managers to promote exchange of information, knowledge and best practices;

-f.Provide training and other capacity development opportunities in support of community based management initiatives that increase socio-ecological resilience at the local or subnational level.
+e.Provide training and other capacity development opportunities in support of community-based management initiatives that increase socio-ecological resilience at the local or subnational level.

 b.Apply comprehensive and diverse financing schemes for coral reef management, and explore opportunities for innovative financing to support local implementation;

 c.Remove key bottlenecks and improve access to funding through capacity-building and streamlining of funding processes;